hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04c-Animations.md

   + responsive canvas
     + embedded in a `<div>` or in any parent container
     + using CSS w/ percentages on the width and the height CSS properties of the parent
-    + using a `resize` listerner on the parent of the canvas
+    + using a `resize` listener on the parent of the canvas
     + changing the `weight` and `height` properties of the canvas from the JS resize listener function
-    + redraw content, scaled accordingly tot he size of the parent
+    + redraw content, scaled accordingly to the size of the parent
   + example: resize canvas
     + HTML code: `<div id="parentDiv"> <canvas id="myCanvas" width="100" height="100" ></canvas> </div>`
     + CSS code for `<div>` resize: `#parentDiv { width:100%; height:50%; margin-right: 10px; border: 1px solid red; }`
-    + unable to listen to a DIV's resize byt listen to the window instead: `window.addEventListener('resize',     resizeCanvasAccordingToParentSize, false);`
+    + unable to listen to a DIV's resize by listening to the window instead: `window.addEventListener('resize',     resizeCanvasAccordingToParentSize, false);`
     + adjust canvas size, take parent's size, this erases content: `canvas.width = divcanvas.clientWidth; canvas.height = divcanvas.clientHeight;`
-    + resize character w/ `ctx.resize()` in draw fucntion: `function drawMonster(x, y, angle, headColor, eyeColor) {...}`
+    + resize character w/ `ctx.resize()` in draw function: `function drawMonster(x, y, angle, headColor, eyeColor) {...}`
-      + save and restore at begining and end of function
+      + save and restore at beginning and end of function
       + move the coordinate system to draw the character at position (x, y): `ctx.translate(x, y); ctx.rotate(angle);`
       + adjust the scale of the character if canvas too small to fit the character: